aplteam/Tatin/docs/Server-TipsAndTricks.md

 `⍝TODO⍝` is a reminder that won't go unnoticed: there is a test case that will detect these markers and report them, so it's pretty hard to forget them.

 ### Developing with two sessions, server and client

 When the test cases are executed the user is asked whether she wants the Tatin server required by the Tatin test cases to be started automatically.

-* If the user answers this with a "yes" and instance
+If the user answers this with a "yes" an instance of the server is

-You must know exactly what you are doing, otherwise, you are likely to loose code.
+You must know exactly what you are doing, otherwise you are likely to loose code.

 | **To be enhanced** |